szaumoor/ZSTweaks/README.md

 Just a small bonus to make it more interesting and different compared to heavy crossbows.
 It's not too far-fetched anyway to think smaller crossbows can be reloaded faster.
 This will affect crossbows that have an APR bonus already, i.e., 1/2 APR will be added.

-**Component 1361:** Make one-handed axes deal extra damage equal to its base damage on critical hits
+**Component 1361:** Make axes deal extra damage equal to its base damage on critical hits

 The only difference between axes and swords functionally is the speed factor.
 Axes are 2 points slower than long swords.
 Speed factor determines how early or late you hit during your turn to attack each round.
 Its significance is debatable, and in my experience it's much more important for backstabbing, to ensure that the first movement of your character when attacking is an actual attack and not something cosmetic.
 To widen the difference between both, axes have the following difference:

-- Melee critical hits deal extra damage equal to 1d8 + Enchantment
+- Melee critical hits for one-handed axes deal extra damage equal to 1d8 + Enchantment (1d12 in the case of two-handed axes)
 - Ranged critical hits deal extra damage equal to 1d6 + Enchantment

 For example, a critical hit with a +3 sword could deal 20 slashing damage, but if it was an axe, it would deal instead between 24-31 slashing damage (i.e. 20 plus 1d8+3)